SysKitTeam/docs-bp/service-applications/web-analytics/event-collection-configured.md

 ---
-title: Event Collection Configured
-author: Toni Frankola
-description: >-
-  Event Collection Configured best practices report by SPDocKit determines whether everything is properly configured for SharePoint 2010 Web Analytics to work with all features.
+description: Event Collection Configured best practices report by SPDocKit determines whether everything is properly configured for SharePoint 2010 Web Analytics to work with all features.
-date: 21/6/17
-tags: 'SharePoint Foundation 2010,SharePoint Server 2010'
 ---

 # Event Collection Configured